 Port Naantali (locode FINLI) is ranked Finland's third-largest in cargo traffic.

 The Helsinki-based cargo and passenger shipping company FINNLINES (part of Grimaldi Group) offers regularly scheduled direct connections to Aland Finland (Langnas) and to Sweden (Kapellskar via Aland).
 FINNLINES' schedule includes 2 daily crossings Naantali-Langnas (5 hours) and 2 daily crossings Naantali-Kapellskar (travel time 8 hours).

-Besides the cruiseferry shipping industry, Naantali is also one of Finland's largest tourism centres.
-The town itself covers a small area, but also encompasses the large Naantali Archipelago (nearby islands) with combined land area approx 311 km2 (120 mi2).
+Besides the cruiseferry shipping industry, Naantali is also one of Finland's largest tourism centers.
+The town itself covers a small area, but also encompasses the large Naantali Archipelago (nearby islands) with a combined land area approx 311 km2 (120 mi2).
 Most of Naantali's residents live on the mainland.
 Most of the islands are forested and with farmlands, while the mainland is mostly residential.
-In 2009, into the Naantali Municipality were merged the neighbouring Merimasku, Rymaatyla and Velkua.
+In 2009, into the Naantali Municipality were merged the neighboring Merimasku, Rymaatyla and Velkua.